grafana/grafana/docs/sources/panels-visualizations/visualizations/bar-chart/index.md

 ![Bar chart multiple row example](/media/docs/grafana/panels-visualizations/screenshot-grafana-11.1-barchart-example2.png 'Bar chart multiple row example')

-While the first field can be time-based and you can use a bar chart to plot time series data, for large amounts of time series data, we recommend that you use the [time series visualization](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/time-series/) and configure it to be displayed as bars.
+While the first field can be time-based and you can use a bar chart to plot time-series data, for large amounts of time-series data, we recommend that you use the [time series visualization](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/time-series/) and configure it to be displayed as bars.

-We recommend that you only use one dataset in a bar chart as using multiple datasets can result in unexpected behavior.
+We recommend that you only use one dataset in a bar chart because using multiple datasets can result in unexpected behavior.

 ## Panel options